Local Distribution Estimators

 Compute Local Probability Treatment Effects (LPTE).

-LPTE measures the difference in probability mass between treatment groups for intervals weighted by treatment propensity within each stratum.
-This provides interval-based treatment effect estimates that are locally robust to treatment assignment heterogeneity.
+LPTE measures the difference in probability mass between treatment groups for intervals defined by consecutive location pairs, weighted by treatment propensity within each stratum.
+This provides locally robust estimates of treatment effects on interval probabilities.

 Parameters: